chameja/alu_regex-data-extraction-chameja/README.md

 # JavaScript Form Field Validator

 This project provides a set of **JavaScript validation functions** using **regular expressions (RegEx)** to validate common form input types.
-All validation logic is encapsulated in a single `Validator` object for simplicity and maintainability.
+All validation logic is encapsulated in a single `regexValidator` object for simplicity and maintainability.

 ## Supported Validations